 Exercise increases the serotonin and brain-derived neurotrophic factors in your brain as well as boosts the body’s endorphin levels and improves sleeping patterns, all of which significantly help regulate your mood in addition to preventing risks of brain damage.
 Not to mention, physical activity also cultivates a sense of accomplishment, especially when patients reach targeted goals or witness the progress of their therapy outcomes.
 This ultimately leads to heightened motivation and diminished feelings of hopelessness, defeat or other negative self-perceptions.

 Why Engagement Truly Matters

-With that in mind, engagement has a critical influence on how patients form relationships, complete plans of care and inherently treat others as well.
-Most importantly, physical therapy provides patients with a 1:1 interaction (whether virtual or in-person) with their therapist, who can act as both a mentor and external support.
-Through improving their quality of daily life, providing them with social opportunities in their community and facilitating total body wellness recovery, physical therapy has even been shown to have similar effects to antidepressants for those diagnosed with clinical depression.
+Through improving their quality of daily life, creating opportunities for human connection and community-building, and facilitating total body wellness recovery, physical therapy has even been shown to have similar effects to antidepressants for those diagnosed with clinical depression.

 PT Benefits For Specific Behavioral and Mental Disorders

 Physical therapy has also demonstrated a positive impact on patients with schizophrenia, anxiety and depression.
 In fact, during a randomized clinical trial, therapists concluded that one to two hours of weekly exercise improved patients’ cardiovascular fitness and reduced the need for intense cognitive treatments.
 As for more common disorders such as anxiety and depression, exercise significantly reduces symptoms and has been shown to decrease the risks of other severe health conditions like metabolic syndrome, heart disease or even cancer.